-For Assignment #1 we have been asked to draft a MEMO of something that is of concern to us and that is such that a formal complaint of concern should be written to the company notifying them of same.
-The concern I have is in reflection of the unreliable service we are currently dealing with in the Bozeman area and the Gallatin Valley in general.
-For some reason, since their last update, the cell service is sketchy as to whether the signal is going to hold long enough to have a conversation with another person.
+I have been asked to compose a complaint letter regarding a concern such that a formal message should be written to the company notifying them of my dissatisfaction.
+The concern I have is in relation to the unreliable service we are currently plaguing the Gallatin County and Bozeman area.Since their last update, for some reason the cell service is sketchy as to whether the signal is going to hold long enough to have a conversation with another person.
 There were many years when AT&T was the most reliable provider throughout the Northwest, but over the past two years it has degraded severely.
 We as customers deserve to know why this is happening, and when can we expect the service to return to what we had previously.

-Primary Reader(s): The primary reader will probably be whoever opens the mail for the Troubleshoot and Resolve side of the Technical Services Department.
+Primary Reader(s): The primary reader will be the Troubleshoot and Resolve side of the Technical Services Department at AT&T.

 Secondary Reader(s): The Head of Technical Services would possibly be drawn into the situation if it becomes an escalated issue.

-Relationship: I have been a customer of AT&T for over eleven years in both Colorado and Montana and have excellent service over most of those years.
+Relationship: I have been a loyal customer at AT&T for upwards eleven years in both Colorado and Montana.
+Thus-far, I have had excellent service for the majority of those years.

-Intended Use of Document: I intend to inform AT&T of the current situation in our part of the state and ask for resolution to the lack of bandwidth, or at least, a possible timeframe and what possibilities we have of improvement in our service.
+Intended Use of Document: I intend to inform AT&T about the current situation geographical limitations prohibiting this corner of the state, and to ask for a resolution to the increasing lack of bandwidth, or at least, a possible timeframe for solutions to improvement in our service.

-Audience’s Prior Knowledge About This Topic: There are many people who have voiced their dissatisfaction with our current cell service, but I am not aware of anyone who has attempted to contact the company directly asking for answers.
+Audience’s Prior Knowledge About This Topic: There are many people who have voiced their dissatisfaction with the existing cellular service, but I am not aware of any other attempt sto address the company directly about these concerns.

 Additional Information Needed: It would be good to have a list of others who are feeling concern over the cell service, though I am not sure that will be an easy compilation to come up with.

-Audience’s Probable Questions: Those who read this will want to know exactly what the problem is and will likely ask if we have bought a “booster” to use to increase the signal we are receiving.
+Audience’s Probable Questions: The audience will want to know exactly what the problem is.
+They will likely ask if I have bought a “booster” to increase the strength of the incoming signals.
 This seems to be the first thing they ask if you talk to a local representative.

 Audience’s Probable Attitude Toward This Topic: If the attitude follows through at a higher office, as it does at a local office, they will lean toward the fact that it is something they have no control over.
 The first suggestion I have received locally is to purchase a device that works like a ‘mini cell” within itself.
 This just creates an additional expense on the purchaser’s part as there is a monthly fee for it along with the monthly charge on the cell phone.